5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Use a spoon to give them a basic preliminary mix, and Switch to a hand mixer to blend the mixture thoroughly

-The mixture of paper pulp, wood glue, and white cement is now thoroughly blended.
+The paper pulp, wood glue, and white cement mixture is now ready.

 The mixture of paper pulp, wood glue, and white cement is now thoroughly blended

-Scoop the cement mixture by hand and apply it to the surface of the lampshade.
-Work in small sections to ensure even coverage.
+Scoop the mix by hand and apply it to the outer surface of the dome, working in small 10cm sections.

 Scoop the cement mixture by hand and apply it to the surface of the lampshade

-Work steadily until the cement mixture completely and evenly covers the entire surface of the lampshade.
+Work steadily until the cement evenly covers the entire outer surface.

 Work until the cement mixture covers the entire surface of the lampshade